SuryaKarmakar/JavaScript-Programming/Courses/IBM-JavaScript-Essentials/README.md

 }
 ```

+6. Ternary operator:

-6. Ternary operator - ternary operator is a concise way to write conditional statements such as if else condition.
+Ternary operator is a concise way to write conditional statements such as if else condition.

 ```js
 let age = 20;